Jeju Island has a lot going for it.

 Car charter with driver – If you don’t want to drive, a private car with a knowledgeable guide and driver is the next best thing!
 At least you won’t have to worry about navigating and parking.

 Best places to stay in Jeju

 For this 5-day itinerary, I’d recommend splitting your time up between Seogwipo (for the first 2 nights) and Jeju City (last 3 nights).

 Seogwipo is an excellent base for exploring the western and southern coasts of Jeju Island.
 It’s got a pleasant rustic and slow-paced vibe, good restaurants and cafés, and it’s close to a lot of natural landscapes.
-Chason Hotel and Jeju Amoze are great hotel options.
+Hotel Bridge Seogwipo and The Grand Sumorum are great hotel options.

 Jeju City is best for exploring the northern parts and for shopping and cultural sightseeing.
 It’s also the best base to get around the island if you don’t plan to drive.
 Hotel Leo is a comfortable and convenient option.